zabkwak/reacting-squirrel/README.md

 Framework for creation of the [React](https://reactjs.org/) apps using [Express](https://expressjs.com/) and [Socket.io](https://socket.io/).
 Sample app can be cloned from [GitHub](https://github.com/zabkwak/reacting-squirrel-sample).

+## Requirements
+- The module needs to be able to write in the app directory (config.appDir).
+It creates the directory where are stored the frontend maps.
+- The frontend needs the possibility to work with websockets (connection upgrade in nginx).

 ## Installation
 ```bash
 npm install reacting-squirrel --save